jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 OK, so lets call the smartphone apps I have described to you so far, the beta version of digital therapeutics.
 These apps are available and in use today by small numbers of people with substance use disorders across the country.

-Their power arises from easy, 24/7 access to their rich and diverse set of interventions, tools, and services.
+Their power arises from easy, 24/7 access to their rich and diverse set of supports -their interventions, tools, and services.

 ---